Darwish-md/TryHackMe/Phishing-Module.md

 - A single `tracking pixel` is embedded in the email, usually (but not always) hidden within an image or a link.
 When the email is opened, code within the pixel sends the info back to the company’s server.
 - A typosquatting attack, also known as a URL hijacking, a sting site, or a fake URL, is a type of social engineering where threat actors impersonate legitimate domains for malicious purposes.
 - BCC (Blind Carbon Copy):  When you place email addresses in the BCC field of a message, those addresses are invisible to the recipients of the email.
+- Ray Tomlinson invented the concept of emails and made @ symbol famous.
+- Malware sandboxes are online tools and services where malicious files can be uploaded and analyzed to better understand what the malware was programmed to do.